 The Pyramids, Egypt

-This virtual field trip to the pyramids is a fantastic tour of the ancient tombs and temples of Egypt.
+This virtual field trip to the pyramids is a stunning virtual tour of the ancient tombs and temples of Egypt.
 See The Pyramids here.

 The city of Petra, capital of the Nabatean Arabs, is one of the most famous archaeological sites in the world.
 See Petra here.